mspp-data-studio-2021/aptitude-analysis/README.md

 - data: Contains raw NLSY79 files (uploaded on github temporarily).
 - doc: Data documentation
 - out: Shareable output
-- draft: Draft of written piece
+- draft: Draft of presentation and written piece

 ## How to Reproduce This Analysis
 - Get the data and files by cloning the git repository